Imaan Sulaiman-Ibrahim

-Imaan Sulaiman-Ibrahim, is a Nigerian politician and businesswoman.
+Imaan Sulaiman-Ibrahim is a Nigerian politician and businesswoman.
 She was the director-general of National Agency for the Prohibition of Trafficking in Persons, NAPTIP from 1 December 2020 till 27 May 2021, when the Nigerian President, Muhammadu Buhari announced a swap and she was redeployed as the Honourable Federal Commissioner of the National Commission for Refugees, Migrants, and Internally Displaced Persons.

 Early life and education

-Sulaiman-Ibrahim was raised in Abuja, Nigeria.
-She attended Aruwa Nursery School, Abuja and Jabi Primary School, (now, LEA Primary School, Jabi), for her nursery and primary school education before preceding to Federal Government Girls College, Bwari, Abuja for her secondary education.
+Imaan Sulaiman-Ibrahim was raised in Abuja, Nigeria.
+She attended Aruwa Nursery School, Abuja and Jabi Primary School (now LEA Primary School, Jabi), for her nursery and primary school education before preceding to Federal Government Girls College, Bwari, Abuja for her secondary education.
 At the age of 19, she graduated from University of Abuja with a degree in sociology.
 At the age of 21, she received two master's degrees from Webster University, an MBA and MA.
 She did her mandatory National Youth Service Corps at NNPC, Kaduna zonal office.